goldenrockefeller/afft/README.md

 - Liberal license

 ## Implementation
-- Expects different arrays for real and imaginary numbers (not directly supporting interweaved input, not direction support array or complex numbers)
+- Expects different arrays for real and imaginary numbers (for now) (not directly supporting interweaved input, not direction support array or complex numbers)
 - Cooley-Tukey (mixed radix of 2 and 4)
 - Optimized for Fused-Multiply-Add
 - Fast Cache-Oblivious SIMD-enabled bit reversal permutation